View all articles

 Imagine a world where governments and people all recognised this, and put nature where it belongs: first in all of our thinking…

 Bringing about truly nature-centric politics, in the UK or elsewhere, ultimately requires a consequential change in consciousness.
-One which recognises the intrinsic value of nature but also instils a deep understanding of our fundamental dependance on, and entanglement with nature.
+One which recognises the intrinsic value of nature but also instils a deep understanding of our fundamental dependence on, and entanglement with nature.
 Imagine a world in which leaders and citizens alike consider the state of nature, more than GDP growth, as an indicator of our wellbeing and shared prosperity?

 This won’t happen overnight, especially amongst the small number of politicians whose philosophy of fervent allegiance to growth currently dominates.
 But we can draw hope and inspiration from the rapidly growing group of thinkers and doers pioneering this kind of decision-making, and use it to capture the hearts and minds of a critical mass of political leaders to tip the balance in favour of nature, before it’s too late.

 This is what we do here at AimHi Earth, guided by our mission to accelerate nature-centric decision-making and our vision of a world where nature has a seat at every boardroom, political and kitchen table.
 We’re sprinting to secure a world where decision-makers at all levels of society are empowered and enabled to ask and answer the question “Yes, but what’s the impact on nature?”
-If we succeed, then the prize will be a liveable future for everyone now, and for millenia to come.
+If we succeed, then the prize will be a liveable future for everyone now, and for millennia to come.

 –––––